 Let $\pi: X\rightarrow Y$ be the orbit map of the fixed-point free $\s^1$-action.
 Suppose the $\s^1$-action is not injective.
 Then the homotopy class of a regular fiber of $\pi$ is finite, and since $z(\pi_1(X))$ is infinite, the image of $z(\pi_1(X))$ under $\pi_\ast: \pi_1(X)\rightarrow \pi_1^{orb}(Y)$, clearly contained in $z(\pi_1^{orb}(Y))$, must also be infinite.
 By Lemma 5.2, either $Y$ is irreducible, or $Y$ is the mapping torus of a periodic diffeomorphism of a $2$-orbifold with finite fundamental group.
 Since we assume that the homotopy class of a regular fiber of $\pi$ is finite, $Y$ can not be irreducible.
 Then it follows easily that $X$ is the mapping torus of a periodic diffeomorphism of some elliptic $3$-manifold.

 To see that $X$ admits a fiber-sum decomposition, it suffices to consider the case where the $\s^1$-action is injective.
-We note first that the fact that the homotopy class of a regular fiber of $\pi$ has infinite order implies that $Y$ is pseudo-good.
+We note first that the fact that the homotopy class of a regular fiber of $\pi$ has infinite order implies that the orbit space $Y$ of the $\s^1$-action does not contain any bad $2$-suborbifolds.
+In other words, $Y$ must be good.
 By Lemma 2.4, $Y$ admits a reduced spherical decomposition.
 More precisely, there is a system of finitely many spherical $2$-suborbifolds $\Sigma_j\subset Y$, such that after capping off the boundary of each component of $Y\setminus \cup_j \Sigma_j$, one obtains a collection of $3$-orbifolds $Y_i$, where each $Y_i$ is irreducible.
 Furthermore, each $\Sigma_j$ must be either an ordinary $2$-sphere or a football, and the pre-image $N_j\equiv \pi^{-1}(\Sigma_j)$ must be diffeomorphic to $\s^1\times \s^2$, because the homotopy class of a regular fiber of $\pi$ has infinite order.
 Finally, observe that the restriction of $\pi$ on each $N_j$ may be uniquely extended to a Seifert-type $\s^1$-fibration on $\s^1\times B^3$, so that correspondingly, we obtain the irreducible $\s^1$-four-manifolds $X_i$ and the orbit maps $\pi_i: X_i\rightarrow Y_i$.
 It follows easily that $X$ is fiber-sum-decomposed into $X_i$ along $N_j$.
 We remark that the requirement that the spherical decomposition of $Y$ be reduced ensures that Definition 1.3(iv) is satisfied.
-This finishes off the proof of Theorem 1.6.
+This finishes off the proof of Theorem 1.4.

 {\bf Proof of Corollary 1.7}